-(2) An educator is not authorized to teach in the endorsed area unless and until the endorsement is officially added to the license, except as provided in OAR 584-210-0170 Atypical Assignments and OAR 584-210-0160 License for Conditional Assignment.
+(2) An educator is not authorized to teach in the endorsed area unless and until the endorsement is officially added to the license, except as provided in OAR 584-210-0170 Atypical Assignments and 584-210-0160 License for Conditional Assignment.

-(3) Adding to existing Preliminary Teaching License: A Business: Marketing endorsement may be added to an existing Preliminary Teaching license by demonstrating content knowledge and completing Business: Marketing pedagogy requirements as defined in this rule.
-To be eligible to add a Business: Marketing endorsement to an existing Preliminary Teaching License, an applicant must:
+(3) Adding to Preliminary Teaching License: A Business: Marketing endorsement may be added to an existing Preliminary Teaching license by demonstrating content knowledge and completing Business: Marketing pedagogy requirements as defined in this rule.
+To be eligible to add a Business Marketing endorsement to an existing Preliminary Teaching License, an applicant must:

-(A) Provide documentation of a passing score on the Commission-approved subject mastery test for Business: Marketing; or

-(B) Complete Commission-approved coursework of at least forty-eight quarter or thirty two semester hours designed to develop competency in Business: Marketing that includes:
+(a) Meet one of the following content knowledge requirements: (A) Provide documentation of a passing score on the Commission-approved subject mastery test for Business: Marketing; or (B) Complete Commission-approved coursework of at least forty-eight quarter or thirty two semester hours designed to develop competency in Business: Marketing that includes: